reflashed/pdf-workbook-creator/README.md

 # pdf-workbook-creator

-Automates the creation of a "workbook" outputting a pdf.
+Framework for automating the creation of a "workbook".

 The generated workbook contains a table of contents and pages populated with images.

 The user is expected to supply the data and images for the workbook to be generated.

+This is a framework so the user should be able to modify the css and layout within reason to their own specifications.

+<a href="./src/example/output/output.pdf" download>Download Sample Pdf Output</a>

 # Production: